South Dakota's Noem tries to convince lawmakers on tax cut

 SIOUX FALLS, S.D.
-(AP) — South Dakota Gov. Kristi Noem on Tuesday will try to win over the Republican-controlled Legislature with details of her plan to enact a historic repeal of the state's tax on groceries.
-But to deliver on the campaign promise, the Republican governor must convince lawmakers the state can also afford to tackle inflation and a long list of items pressing on the state's budget.
+(AP) — South Dakota Gov. Kristi Noem tried Tuesday to win over the Republican-controlled Legislature with details of her plan to enact a historic repeal of the state's tax on groceries.
+But to deliver on the campaign promise, the Republican governor must convince lawmakers in the coming months that the state can also afford to tackle inflation and a long list of items pressing on the state's budget.

-Inflation, however, also has lawmakers focused on other budget items.
-Some Republicans and Democrats say they first want to shore up funding for people who draw their income from state funds — teachers, state employees and health care workers funded through government programs.
-Lawmakers will also look to pay for a list of upcoming expenses: Medicaid expansion that was approved by voters this year, a $600 million upgrade to the state's prison system, and plans to address labor shortages in elder care facilities.
+Noem, who has set her political ambitions beyond South Dakota, repeatedly took aim at Biden's economic policies in the speech and credited the state's rosy financial outlook to her conservative policy-making.

-Some Republicans are also pushing a plan to reduce property taxes on people’s homes by replacing revenue from property taxes that would go to schools with state funds.
+However, the state's economic growth has lagged behind much of the country this year.
+South Dakota's gross domestic product growth — the broadest measure of economic output — ranked 33rd among states from April through June, according to the most recent report from the U.S. Bureau of Economic Analysis.

-“We’re going into a year where there’s a real interest in cutting taxes but there are also a lot of new demands because of high inflation,” said Tony Venhuizen, the former chief of staff to the governor who will next year take a vice-chair position on the House Appropriations Committee.
-“It will be interesting to see how the governor proposes to check those boxes.”
+Some Republicans and Democrats say they first want give raises to keep pace with inflation to people who draw their income from state funds.
+They also need to find funding for the Medicaid expansion approved by voters this year, upgrades to the state's prison system and shortages in elder care facilities.

-Noem hosted a dinner Monday evening for lawmakers on the committee that irons out the state budget, offering them a preview of her budget plan.
+“We’re going into a year where there’s a real interest in cutting taxes but there are also a lot of new demands because of high inflation,” said Republican Rep. Tony Venhuizen ahead of Noem's speech.

 The governor has estimated that repealing the state tax on groceries would cost about $100 million and argued that state revenue growth can cover it.
-Revenue growth this year has been $76 million more than the Legislature's adopted projections, and the state ended the last fiscal year in July with a $115 million surplus.
+Noem expects the state to have $310 million in ongoing revenue growth in the upcoming fiscal year, as well as $216 million in one-time funds available.

 Budget-setting during most of Noem's first term was filled with state revenues swollen by consumer spending and federal pandemic relief.
 Noem has credited her hands-off approach to governmental COVID-19 protection measures for keeping the state's economy humming.

-But lawmakers are also cautioning that those years of plenty — when millions of dollars went to upgrading university campuses — could soon be over.
+But lawmakers are also cautioning that those years of plenty — when millions of dollars went to upgrading university campuses and other projects — could soon be over.
+Noem said some of those projects, like a new event center at the state fairgrounds, a new public health lab and university upgrades, are running over budget due to inflation and would require $26 million in additional funding.

 Democrats, meanwhile, have pushed for years to repeal the state's tax on groceries.
 But even Rep. Linda Duba, who will be just one of two Democrats on the Joint Appropriations Committee, predicted that the state could afford only an incremental cut to the tax if it also keeps up with inflation in funding for teachers, state employees and community support providers.